INDElab/conversationkg/README.md

 ```

-Beware that some of the downstream functionality, most importantly the parts of KG extraction, require or relie on factories having already been run on the corpus and may produce useless results otherwise.
+Beware that some of the downstream functionality, most importantly the parts of KG extraction, require or rely on factories having already been run on the corpus and may produce useless results otherwise.